SYNYC/5_Project_Tweets_about_Tesla_Stock/project_propsal.md

 #### Twitter
 -  Resource: collected by [Twitter](https://twitter.com) API Tweepy.

--  Date Range: 07/05 -07/13 (since the current API only let user collect the past 6-9 days data so it will be my research date period)
+-  Date Range: start from 07/12
+               07/05 -07/13 (since the current API only let user collect the past 6-9 days data so it will be my research date period)

 	__Features including:__